ibm-cloud-docs/EventStreams/enabling_mirroring.md

 {: codeblock}

 ### Select the topics to mirror
+{: #select_topics}
 {: step}

-When the service instance update has completed, you must select which topics will be mirrored from the source to the target cluster.
+When the service instance update is completed, you must select which topics will be mirrored from the source to the target cluster.
 This is done with the CLI by using the 'ibmcloud es mirroring-topic-selection-set' command.
 Any consumer groups used to consume from these selected topics will be mirrored from the source to the target cluster.
 Topic selection is in the form of a regex pattern, or comma-separated list of such patterns.

 The following command selects all topics to be mirrored: